canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 In the digital economy, organizations must move to higher order technologies such as machine learning, AI, analytics, and the Internet of Things to retain their advantage.
 Each of these elements brings with them new threats and opportunities for compromise that erode users’ digital trust (based on the expectation of data privacy and effective data stewardship) developed with services.

 As digital services begin to rely on increasingly complex technologies for competitive advantage, so too must security teams.
 Advanced AI, analytics and machine learning are essential in effectively analyzing complex systems’ operations to provide security assurance to business owners.
-Seamless and frictionless security leverages advanced technology to provide the user the convenience they expect, while ensuring that systems’ processes and authorities are not compromised.
+Seamless and frictionless security leverages advanced technology to provide the user the convenience they expect, through streamlined user-interface and features with which they interact, while ensuring that systems’ processes and authorities are not compromised.

-More critically, digital security (and interoperability) is enabled by digital identity and the ability to effectively authenticate and authorize the user and their preferred devices.
+More critically, digital security (and interoperability) is enabled by digital identity and the ability to effectively identify and provide access to the user on their preferred devices.
 By leveraging combined information provided by the user to multiple sources, digital services are able to provide a rich and streamlined user experience.
 Bringing to bear emerging technologies to assist, organizations are turning to risk-based authentication and authorization mechanisms, using analytics to assess user behaviour and adapt security accordingly.

 Advanced technologies including biometrics promise help to establish efficient and effective digital identification and access management systems.
 However service owners must be mindful that users will often find a way to circumvent burdensome security measures for convenience.
-It is important to design security measures that consider the user experience and help improve the overall posture to prevent workarounds.
+It is important to design security measures that enable the user experience, with a consideration to good UI and process design, and help improve the overall posture to prevent workarounds.

 </div>